sertit/eoreader/docs/main_features.md

 Attributes:
     long_name:  ['NDVI', 'GREEN', 'HILLSHADE']
 ```

+Some additional arguments can be passed to this function, please see `~eoreader.keywords` for the list.
+Sentinel-3 additional keywords use is highlighted in the corresponding notebook.

 ## Read Metadata
 EOReader gives you the access to the metadata of your product as a `lxml.etree._Element` followed by the namespace you may need to read them